top of page

 Some friends I have known for a few months and some for a few years, yet our bonds are just as pure and beautiful.
 Most people seem to think real friends are the ones we have known forever and have gone through a lot with but I am not sure I agree with that.
 In my experience, true connection comes from authentic, vulnerable and loving interactions which can happen anytime, at any place with anyone.

-Some friends I have been close with for many, many years; yet I wonder if I can really claim to be "close friendships".
-Because we have known each other for that long, have attended each others' main events, including birthdays, weddings, etc.. does that make us "close friends"?
+Because we have known each other for that long, have attended each others' main events, including birthdays, weddings, etc.. does that make us "close friends?"
 Because we were inseparable at one point, does that mean we have a responsibility to that friendship?

 Over the years, I realized that at times I left friend's coffee / lunch date feeling off and sometimes even drained and/or sad; sad that we sat there for an hour or more making conversations without really being ourselves, pretending that everything was somewhat ok.
 I realized, I didn't even really know if that friend I'd spent time with was even happy, or in pain, or if they even wanted to wake up in the morning.
 Even though I completed my due diligence of meeting them to catch up, sometimes I left feeling empty and having no clue what was really happening in their lives.
 Of course, I played a big part in this.
 I showed up the same way.
 I chose not to open up either.
 The more places in my life I was not being myself, the more disconnected I was and the less happy I was.
 At times, I'd even be physically ill.